 The safety of thyroid surgery comes from an in depth understanding and knowledge of the anatomy of the neck, and how the thyroid develops in the womb.
 This understanding allows the surgeon to be prepared for any anatomic differences that may be present in different people.
 Our surgeons combine their vast experience with the latest endoscopic tools to enhance their ability to find the important structures in the neck during surgery, and to assure maximum safety.
 The thoroughness of MIT is equal to traditional thyroid surgery, and the risks and complications are the same as well.
 The size of the tumor being removed is a limitation on the size of incision that can be used (Fig. 7 MIT Incision and Left Thyroid Gland & Fig. 8 MIT Incision at the End of Surgery)

 Fig. 7 MIT Incision and Left Thyroid Gland

 Fig. 8 MIT Incision at the End of Surgery

-Due to the ease of the surgery, limited pain and fast recovery, our patients are extremely happy with their results.
+Due to the ease of the surgery, limited pain and fast recovery, our patients are extremely happy with the results of their minimally invasive thyroid surgery.
 There are a few medical conditions and thyroid tumor characteristics that would prevent a patient from being eligible to have MIT, please consult our physicians to see if you qualify.